Looking for some family-friendly hikes near Philadelphia! We’ve got you covered!

 Just be aware of copperheads and rattlesnakes.
 They keep to themselves most of the time, but you may occasionally find them sunning themselves on the rocks or trails.

-Arrive at the parking lot as early as possible with many of these hikes near Philadelphia, the trail is popular, and the lot fills up quickly!
+Arrive at the parking lot as early as possible.
+Like many of these hikes near Philadelphia, the trail is popular, and the lot fills up quickly!

 Alternate Starting Point: For a shorter hike to both Pulpit Rock and the Pinnacle, park at Blue Rocks Campground (day-use fee required).
 The trail is about 6.5 miles and the trailhead has clean bathrooms!
 However, both the blue and yellow trails (leading from and to the campground) are steep.
 Bring hiking poles!